sparkle-project/sparkle-project.github.io/documentation/customization/index.md

     @property (nonatomic) BOOL automaticallyDownloadsUpdates;

 There is a risk of race conditions.
 If you want to make sure these settings are changed before the first automatic update check, you should do this as soon as possible.
 For an application instantiating `SPUStandardUpdaterController` in a nib, this will be in the `NSApplication` delegate method `-applicationWillFinishLaunching:`.
-Otherwise this will be right after you instantiate a `SPUUpdater` instance in your code.
+Otherwise this will be right after a `SPUUpdater` instance is instantiated and before you start the updater in your code.

 A few methods of interest if you are instantiating `SPUUpdater` programmatically: